theophani/SoundCloud-Shortcode/soundcloud-shortcode/readme.txt

 When posting the standard SoundCloud embed code, the plugin tries to replace it with a shortcode.

+About oEmbed:

+oEmbed fetches the most recent widget code directly from SoundCloud, rather than using the legacy widget embed code.

+In this version of the plugin, oEmbed is opt-in: the recommended setting is "true", but the default setting is "false".
+If you experience any problems with "true", revert to "default" or "false" and report bugs to SoundCloud.

-The oembed option loads the most recent widget code directly from SoundCloud.
-Some caching plugins may prevent the latest widgets from being fetched from SoundCloud on older posts.
+Note: Some caching plugins may prevent the latest widget code from being fetched from SoundCloud.

 == Installation ==